Skip to main content

 No data syncing:

-• Check that the authenticating user has access to Confluence content
+• Check that the authenticating user (OAuth) or token-owning user (API Token) has access to Confluence spaces

 • Ensure spaces are not restricted or archived